sujed/json-front/README.md

 * PUT
 * DELETE

-If response is in JSON format, it will parse it and the response in promise is an obj that contains
+If the response is in JSON format, it will parse it and the response in promise is an obj that contains
 ```javascript
 {status:200, body:{/*parsed JSON here*/}}
 ```

-and if the content type is not JSON it will return this
+and if the content type is not JSON it will return
 ```javascript
 {status:200, body:{/*response data here*/},
 content_type:/*some format here*/}
 ```
-The POST and PUT data to send are formated in JSON
+The POST and PUT 'raw data to send' is automaticly formated in JSON

 ## Usage
 * GET